 The Philistines came and began to strip the bodies of the fallen and they came upon Saul and his three sons on Mount Gilboa.
 They took Saul’s body and cut off his head and stripped him of his weapons.
 Messengers were sent to the Philistine cities to carry the good news (“Basar” where the word “gospel” comes from) to the house of their gods and to their people.
 His armor was put into the house of Ashtaroth (“star”) and they fastened his body to the walls of Bethshan (“house of ease”) and fastened his head at the temple of Dagon (1 Chr 10.10).

-When the men of Jabesh-gilead (“dry, rocky”) heard what the Philistines had done to Saul, all the valiant men rose and walked all night and took his body, and the bodies of his sons, from the wall.
+When the men of Jabesh-gilead (“dry, rocky”) in the territory of Manasseh, heard what the Philistines had done to Saul, all the valiant men rose and walked all night and took his body, and the bodies of his sons, from the wall.
 Notice that it was not the sons of Benjamin, his tribe, that did this.
 This town was east of the Jordan and they did this in gratitude to Saul for what he did for them in 1 Sam 11.1-11 when he delivered them from Nachash (“serpent”) the Ammonite.
 They were repaying the kindness God showed them through Saul, and David will thank them for this in 2 Sam 2.4-7.

 They took the bodies to Jabesh and burned them.
 Then they took the bones and buried them under the tamarisk tree in Jabesh.
 They then fasted till evening for seven days.
 They did this to keep the bodies from being taken again.
 David did not rejoice when he heard about what happened to Saul and his sons, as we shall see.
 David was not bitter because he trusted God and his authority.
 In other words, David “let it go.”
 Also, David knew that he had sinned and the evidence was all around him in Ziklag.
 It was a burned out ruin and the result of David’s sin.
 David knew that God had forgiven him so how could he harbor resentment, anger and bitterness towards Saul, and we will see this illustrated in 2 Sam 1.19-27.

 Eschatologically, Saul is a picture of the first king over the Kingdom of God named Adam.
-Adam rebelled agains the Word of the Lord and fell, taking and all of his sons with him.
+Adam rebelled against the Word of the Lord and fell, taking all of his sons with him.
 His sin affected more than himself, just like Saul’s sin affected more than just himself and immediate family.
 The whole nation was vulnerable now, just like all mankind was affected by Adam’s sin.
-The Kingdom of God on earth had fallen and the kingdom of Satan had a victory, but it will be short-lived.
+The Kingdom of God on earth had fallen and the Kingdom of Satan had a victory, but it will be short-lived.
 Just as the path to the throne for David was now clear, the path to the throne for the son of David was now clear, and Yeshua will come and defeat the enemy and restore the Kingdom of God.
 As we move into 2 Samuel, we will see David as a type of the Messiah who will set the captives free, restore the Kingdom of the Lord, and prepare to build the Temple.